 ⦁ Commodities cannot have intimacy.
 You can love things like books, TV, music, travel, but this is not the same as the love for a person.

-⦁ You will be valued for your character, skill set but not your personhood because we can love commodities but not have intimacy.
+⦁ Highly competent people will be loved for their character, skill set, value in the community yet still be short of intimacy, because we can love commodities but not have intimacy.

 AREAS OF COMMODITIZATION